Wednesday, August 6, 2025

 This is one of my favourite drawings that I've ever done.
 I think he's beautiful.

-The fact is, I can’t control what people will think about me, but I do know that it honestly feels awesome to have my dick pic and my naked selfies online for anyone to look at if they want to.
+The fact is, I can’t control what people will think about me, but I do know that it honestly feels awesome to have my "dick pic" and my naked selfies online for anyone to look at if they want to.
 I also love being openly naked outdoors.
 I’m tired of feeling shame about my body and denying myself from doing what I have always wanted to do, which is to be openly naked.
 This is something that I know for sure about myself.

 Discus Man: In order to honour the Gods, Athletes used to compete